• Skip to main content

 Last Updated on October 11, 2021 by Swagatam 20 Comments

-The post discusses a circuit method which may be used to automatically switch and adjust the stronger counterpart amongst the solar panel, battery and the grid such that the load always gets the optimized power for an interrupted error for operations.
+In this post I have explained a circuit method which may be used to automatically switch and adjust the stronger counterpart amongst the solar panel, battery and the grid such that the load always gets the optimized power for an interrupted error for operations.
 The idea was requested by Mr. Raj.

 Technical Specifications